tinic/constixel/README.md

 Requirements:

 - C++20
-- gcc 13 or newer (requires bitcast)
+- gcc 13 or newer
 - clang 16 or newer
 - MSVC 17 or newer